 “Dr. Hoy is absolutely amazing.
 My mother was nervous about her foot surgery, but Dr. Hoy made her feel more comfortable every step of the way.
 The surgery went well, and so far the process of recovery has been smooth.
 I highly recommend Dr. Hoy and his team to anyone in need of his services.” -Claire H.

 Podiatric services from our experienced Seattle podiatrist, Dr. John Hoy encompass everything you need in qualified, compassionate medical care.
 Dr. Hoy has been in practice since 2000, and performs a range of foot surgeries, from office surgeries to hospital surgeries.
 He works with each patient to find the most effective treatment plan for the individual condition.
 The best outcome is our first priority.
 A robust array of non-surgical options, such as extracorporeal shockwave therapy, orthotics and physical therapy, are used as first-line treatment to resolve your foot or ankle condition.

 Sometimes foot and ankle conditions do not resolve with non-surgical care, may benefit from early surgical intervention, or require urgent surgery, such as in the case of infections and injuries.
-Surgery is only recommended when it’s the best solution.
-When surgery is needed, you need an experienced, trained, board certified surgeon to guide and reassure success.
+When pain or deformity persists, surgery may be appropriate to alleviate discomfort or to restore the function of your foot or ankle.

 “Dr. Hoy is extremely conscientious and provides many treatment options.
 My surgery ended up with increased range of motion and less pain in my foot.” -Debra